federal-antarctic-republic/laws/proclamation.md

 5. **Judicial powers.** All judicial powers of the federal government shall exist in the Ember Court.

 ## Article 2: Conflict in Legislation
 1. **Federal v.
-Republic.** If the federal and republic powers are in conflict, the federal government has supremacy.
+Republic.** If federal and republic powers are in conflict, the republic government has supremacy.

 2. **Old v.
-New.** If the old and new laws of the same jurisdiction are in conflict, the newer legislation has supremacy.
+New.** If old and new laws of the same jurisdiction are in conflict, the newer legislation holds supremacy.

 ## Article 3: Ministries
 1. **Responsibilities of the Ministries.** The responsibilities of the Ministries are to draft legislation for the Unity Council and follow through with passed legislation of the Unity Council and precedent set by the Ember Court.